r0zetta/MARL/README.md

 This section will contain observations obtained from these experiments, if anything interesting arises.

 ## Coop rocks after some training
+I left this training for about a week.
+As training progressed, the average rewards per episode steadily increased.
+Here we can see that the miners and collectors actually started working together on the task, which is nice.
 ![coop_rocks_animated](images/coop_rocks1.gif)